Leslie Cheung: Beginnings

-Upon returning to Hong Kong, Cheung went back to high school as a mature student and formed a band, where he was the lead singer, with his classmates.
-In May 1977, the band members signed up individually for Rediffusion Television (RTV)'s Asian Singing Contest.
+Upon returning to Hong Kong Cheung went back to high school as a mature student and formed a band, in which he was the lead singer with his classmates.
+In May 1977, the band members signed up individually for RTV's Asian Singing Contest.
 Only Cheung remained until the final round of the Hong Kong division, where he finished as the first runner-up with a rendition of "American Pie".
 He proceeded to the pan-Asian division, finishing fifth.
 Soon after the competition, RTV offered Cheung a three-year contract as a second-rate actor for RTV.
 He also signed with Polydor Records with hopes of releasing music albums.

 Cheung's career in show business did not take off immediately.
 His first film role was in Erotic Dream of the Red Chamber (紅樓春上春, 1978), a softcore porn production that features his bare buttocks.
 His first two albums were solely recorded in English, and his third album, Lover's Arrow (情人箭, 1979) was recorded in Cantonese.
 The albums failed commercially, and critics lambasted Cheung's voice as "chicken-like".
 Cheung's first public performance at the 1977 Hong Kong Pop Folk Music Festival was booed off the stage by the audience.
 He described his early days into show business as "full of uncertainty ...
 I remember well that my singing career at the early stage was like 'a person running into a rock', full of despair and obstacles."
 Seeing little potential in Cheung, Polydor allowed him to depart on his own terms.